 By: Stephanie Porfiris, October 13 2021

-Artificial intelligence is one of humanity’s largest disruptors.
+Artificial intelligence (AI) is one of humanity’s largest disruptors.
 It has incredible implications for our planet’s future and alters how we interact with the world around us.

 Here are our top takeaways we wanted to share from this discussion 👇